jstac/versioned_dotfiles/README.md

 # Versioned Dotfiles

+See also `install_log.txt`, which automates some of these steps

 ## Computer Set Up

-Install latest Ubuntu and then the budgie desktop via apt
+Install latest Ubuntu and then the budgie desktop via apt.

 ### Install Basic Software